-- My theory construct a abstract continuum with relational justice as a pole at one end of the continuum and individualistic justice as another pole at the other end. - Any real world system is a mixture of both relational justice and individualistic justice elements, located somewhere on the continuum between the two ideal type poles. - Individualistic justice grow out of the individualistic culture and meet the demands of individualism population. - Relational justice grow out of the relationism culture and serve the needs of the relationism population. - A framework of the theory is depicted in the following chart.
+The theory constructs an abstract continuum with relational justice as a pole at one end of the continuum and individualistic justice as another pole at the other end.
+Any real-world system is a mixture of both relational justice and individualistic justice elements, located somewhere on the continuum between the two ideal type poles (Liu, 2024).

+Individualistic justice grows out of the individualistic culture and meets the demands of individualism population.
+Relational justice grows out of the relationism culture and serves the needs of the relationism population.
+A framework of the theory is shown in Figure 1.